westhouseproject/docker-mysql/README.md

 tutum-docker-mysql
 ==================

-Base docker image to run a MySQL database server
+Base docker image to run a MySQL database server.

+This is a fork of [`tutum-docker-mysql`](https://github.com/tutumcloud/tutum-docker-mysql)

 Usage
 -----